Catrobat/Catroweb/doc/current/search.md

 ## Search for a program
 >

-Given The HTTP Request:
+Given the HTTP Request:

 | Method | GET |
 | --- | --- |
 | Url | /pocketcode/api/projects/search.json |

-And The GET parameters:
+And the GET parameters:

 | Name | Value |
 | --- | --- |